 - Contains important, unique annotations.
 We don't want to give a limit here, but annotated books often contain endnotes explaining difficult words or historical context if necessary.

 - Is a new edition: If the text of a public domain book had been thoroughly edited.
-(Correcting spelling errors does not count as new edition.)
+(Correcting spelling errors does not count as a new edition.)
 New editions are common for translated public domain books.)

 - Unique compilations, for example, bilingual editions if properly done.